Kaliveedu

 Kaliveedu is a 1996 Malayalam family drama film directed by Sibi Malayil.
-It stars Jayaram, Manju Warrier, Jagadish, Sunitha and Vani Viswanath in lead roles.
-The film explores the marital relationship of Mahesh (Jayaram) and Mridula (Manju Warrier) and their lives following their divorce.
+It stars Jayaram, Manju Warrier, Jagadish, Sunitha, and Vani Viswanath in lead roles.
+The film explores the marital relationship of Mahesh (Jayaram) and Mridula (Manju Warrier), and their lives following their divorce.

 Plot

 The film begins with Mahesh who is an architect/interior designer by profession in a reputed company.
 Ulahannan is a site supervisor in the same company.
-Ulahannan, Dr. Gonzales and Mahesh are good friends.
-Yamini is a modern girl from USA who wishes to settle down in Kerala and approaches Mahesh for designing her house.
-Upon her father's insistence Yamini wishes to marry Mahesh but is surprised to know that Mahesh is already married to a dancer named Mridula.
+Ulahannan, Dr. Gonzales, and Mahesh are good friends.
+Yamini is a modern girl from the USA who wishes to settle down in Kerala and approaches Mahesh to design her house.
+Upon her father's insistence, Yamini wishes to marry Mahesh but is surprised to know that Mahesh is already married to a dancer named Mridula.